Martchus/syncthingtray/README.md

 It is also recommended to apply some further tweaks:

-* To make general icons fit with the dark color palette, configure an appropriate icon them, e.g. select "Breeze Dark" as icon theme in Syncthing Tray's settings under "Qt/Appearance".
+* Ensure an icon theme that looks good on dark backgrounds is selected.
+The Windows builds provided on GitHub bundle a version of Breeze for light and dark themes.
+By default the version matching the current color palette is selected automatically.
+  If you had an icon theme configured explicitly, you may need to manually select a different icon theme in the settings under "Qt/Appearance" when enabling dark mode.
-* To make Syncthing icons fit with the dark color palette, configure their colors in Syncthing Tray's settings under "Tray/UI icons" and "Tray/System icons".
+* To make Syncthing icons fit better with the dark color palette, configure their colors in Syncthing Tray's settings under "Tray/UI icons" and "Tray/System icons".
 The "Use preset" button allows to select pre-defined colors suitable for a dark color palette.